KSDunne/statement_beauty/TESTING.md

 The very first performance score I got on lighthouse was 69% and after doing all of these steps, it went up to a score of 81% during one test, so I think these steps did make an improvement.
 I will submit the project in this state.
 However, if time allowed there is one more solution that could be tried and that would be the following:

 If time allowed, the image fields coule be switched to [django resized fields](https://pypi.org/project/django-resized/).
+For further instructions on this.
+Codu have a [blog](https://www.codu.co/articles/resizing-images-and-converting-formats-in-django-1rj9kdho) about resizing images and converting formats in Django.